airm-consulting/linux-imx/Documentation/driver-api/gpio/drivers-on-gpio.rst

   some SoC-external entities, such as different components on a PCB that can be selectively enabled.

+- bituart: drivers/tty/serial/bituart.c is used for emulating a UART port making making use of GPIO lines.
+It supports full-duplex, half-duplex, single wire transmit/receive and RS485 RTS signal using a GPIO.

 Apart from this there are special GPIO drivers in subsystems like MMC/SD to read card detect and write protect GPIO lines, and in the TTY serial subsystem to emulate MCTRL (modem control) signals CTS/RTS by using two GPIO lines.
 The